 Andesine Labradorite Varieties or Similar Gemstones: Back to Top

-There are a few gemstones that bear similar resemblance to Andesine-Labradorite, but Andesine-Labradorite can be distinguished through simple observations.
-Andesine-Labradorite is sometimes intentionally traded as 'Oregon Sunstone', because Sunstone is typically more valuable price-per-carat.
-'Rainbow Moonstone' is a variety of Labradorite that goes by many trade names, such as 'blue-rainbow moonstone', 'labradorite-moonstone' and 'blue-sheen labradorite'; but all of these refer to a gem closely related to Andesine-Labradorite and not actually 'moonstone'.
+There are a few gemstones that appear similar to andesine-labradorite, but andesine-labradorite can be distinguished through simple observations.
+Andesine-labradorite is sometimes intentionally traded as 'Oregon sunstone', because sunstone typically has a higher price-per-carat value.
+'Rainbow moonstone' is a variety of labradorite that goes by many trade names, such as 'blue-rainbow moonstone', 'labradorite-moonstone' and 'blue-sheen labradorite'; but all of these refer to a gem closely related to andesine-labradorite and not actually 'moonstone'.

-Andesine Labradorite Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top
+Andesine Labradorite Gemstone Mythology, Metaphysical and Healing Powers Back to Top

-However, since it is closely related to Labradorite, Sunstone and Andesine, it is thought to carry the powers of these three crystals combined.
-For crystal healing practitioners, it is associated with the Heart Chakra and it is most powerful when placed above the heart or held in one's palm.
-Physically, Andesine is thought to be able to cure eye and brain diseases.
+However, since it is closely related to labradorite, sunstone and andesine, it is thought to carry the powers of these three crystals combined.
+For crystal healing practitioners, it is associated with the heart chakra and it is most powerful when placed above the heart or held in one's palm.
+Physically, andesine is thought to be able to cure eye and brain diseases.
 It is also believed that it can ease stress and balance metabolism.
-Labradorite is able to dispel negativity and provide clarity in one's thoughts.
+Labradorite is able to dispel negativity and provide clarity to one's thoughts.
 It is considered a grounding stone and can help with deep meditation.
-Labradorite is believed to strengthen immune systems and ease pain associated with rheumatism and arthritis.
+Labradorite is believed to strengthen the immune system and ease pain associated with rheumatism and arthritis.

 Andesine Labradorite Gemstone and Jewelry Design Ideas Back to Top

 Andesine is most often faceted into oval gemstones, but many fancy shapes, such as trillion, cushion, heart and marquise are used in jewelry.
-They are durable enough for most forms of gemstone jewelry, but they are recommended mostly for use as earrings, pendants, pins, brooches, bracelets, necklaces, tie-tacks or cuff-links.
-Andesine-Labradorite hardness ranges from 6 to 6.5, so it is considered a softer stone.
-Softer stones are not ideal for rings, but Andesine-Labradorite is harder than opal and equally as hard as Tanzanite, both of which are commonly used in gemstone rings.
+They are durable enough for most forms of gemstone jewelry, but they are recommended mostly for use as earrings, pendants, brooches, bracelets, necklaces, tie-tacks or cuff-links.
+Andesine-labradorite hardness ranges from 6 to 6.5, so it is considered a relatively soft stone.
+Softer stones are not ideal for rings, but andesine-labradorite is harder than opal and equally as hard as tanzanite, both of which are commonly used in gemstone rings.

-Andesine-Labradorite has become very popular, perhaps a result from the large amount of controversy that shrouded the stone's origin, but mostly likely because it is an affordable alternative for expensive red gems, like ruby and spinel.
-Andesine-Labradorite is prone to cracks and fractures, which can result from excessive pressure, so care should be taken when setting the stone into jewelry settings.
+Andesine-labradorite has become very popular, perhaps as a result of the controversy that shrouded the stone's origin, but mostly likely because it is an affordable alternative to expensive red gems, like ruby and spinel.
+Andesine-labradorite is prone to cracks and fractures, which can result from excessive pressure, so care should be taken when setting the stone into jewelry.

-Caring for your Andesine Labradorite Gemstones and Gemstone Jewelry Back to Top
+Andesine Labradorite Gemstone and Jewelry Care and Cleaning Back to Top

-Andesine-Labradorite is a relatively soft stone.
-Since ordinary dust often contains traces of quartz (hardness of 7 on Mohs scale), simply wiping off dust can result in reduced polish and surface scratches, marring Andesine-Labradorite desirable luster.
-Do not wear Andesine-Labradorite stones while participating in physical activities, such as sports or exercise, and always take off jewelry before engaging in household chores.
-You can use warm water and a soft cloth to clean your gemstone and if needed, you can use a mild soap.
-Be sure to rinse the gemstone well to remove soapy residue.
+Andesine-labradorite is a relatively soft stone.
+Since ordinary dust often contains traces of quartz (with a hardness of 7 on the Mohs scale), simply wiping off dust can result in reduced polish and surface scratches, marring andesine-labradorite's desirable luster.
+Do not wear andesine-labradorite stones whilst participating in vigorous physical activities, such as sports and exercise, and always take off jewelry before engaging in household chores.
+Warm water and a soft cloth can be used to clean andesine-labradorite gemstones and if needed, a mild soap can be used.
+Be sure to rinse gemstones well to remove soapy residue.
 As with almost all gemstones, avoid any ultrasonic cleaners and steam cleaners.
-Heating can permanently alter or damage Andesine-Labradorite color.
-When storing Andesine-Labradorite and other types of gemstone jewelry, store them separately from one another.
-Harder gems, especially diamonds, ruby and sapphires, can easily scratch Andesine-Labradorite, so it is recommended to always wrap them in a soft cloth or place them in a fabric-lined box.
+Heating can permanently alter or damage andesine-labradorite color.
+When storing andesine-labradorite and other gemstones, store them separately from one another.
+Harder gems, especially diamonds, rubies and sapphires, can easily scratch andesine-labradorite, so it is recommended to always wrap them in a soft cloth or place them in a fabric-lined box.